-To facilitate the distribution of the funds as well as to ensure maximum impact of our investments, the State has made recent improvements to its grants management system and is continuing these efforts to ensure efficient monitor of performance and compliance.
+To facilitate the distribution of funds as well as to ensure maximum impact of the state's investments, the state made improvements to its grants management system and is continuing these efforts to ensure efficient monitoring and compliance.

 Recipients of CPF funds are subject to the following provisions of the Uniform Guidance (2 CFR Part 200) upon the date of award unless otherwise specified in the Final Rule, US Treasury Compliance and Reporting Guidance or other program-specific guidance.
 CPF funds transferred to subrecipients are also subject to reporting and Uniform Guidance requirements.